sb852/kaggle/README.md

 __Conclusion:__

 Both user groups have very different characteristics.
 Registered users follow a very stable usage pattern.
-They take their bike to work in the morning and also driven back in the evening.
+They take their bike to work in the morning and also drive back in the evening.
 Casual users mostly rent bikes on the weekend (preferrably Sundays).
-Weather, season, holidays and year have an effect on the number of rents.
+Season, holidays and year have an effect on the number of rents as well.

 __What is the influence of the weather?__